 Tag Archives: sketch notes

-Visual summaries as a gateway for deeper exploration
+Visual summaries as a gateway for exploration

 New calendar entry for Friday afternoons